TomasGB/Voice-Assistant/Readme.md

 * Install all the dependencies.
 * Rename the 'apiCredentialsSample.py' file to "apiCredentials.py" and put your own keys.
 * Change directory inside src folder with "cd src".
-* Run by typing "python main.py".
+* Run "main.py".
 * To wake up Hanna just say the wake word "Hanna".
 * Ask for a task.